EOSC-synergy/mypipline.sqaaas/README.md

     print("Example Script")
 ```

-If both criteria are satisfied the program will execute the `run`-functions
+If both requirements are satisfied the program will execute the `run`-functions
 of the analysis scripts in an arbitrary order.

-### File-System Structure of Core Component
+### File-System Structure of the Core Component

 ```shell script
 $ tree hifis_surveyval/